 If you’re not at or very near your ideal weight, then you’re not a good candidate for this procedure, at least not now.
 The reason is that as you lose weight, you can’t tell your body where to lose it.
 If you have a fat transfer to buttocks and then lose a significant amount of weight in the future, you may inadvertently lose the transferred fat, thus returning to flatter looking buttocks you had in the first place.
 Dr. Rod typically requires his Phoenix patients to have been consistently at their goal weight for at least 6 months straight before undergoing this procedure.

 If you’re ready to gain the curves you’ve always desired and finally fill out a pair of jeans, a Brazilian Butt Lift might be the right procedure for you.
-To find out if you’re a qualified candidate and to learn more about this elective plastic surgery, call Phoenix area plastic surgeon Dr. Rod of Dermacare Cosmetic Surgery today at (623) 535-7050.
+To find out if you’re a qualified candidate and to learn more about this elective plastic surgery, call Phoenix area plastic surgeon Dr. Rod of Dermacare Plastic Surgery today at (623) 535-7050.